Qatif and Dammam mosque bombings: Background

-An estimated 14% to 15% of the approximately 16 million natives of Saudi Arabia are Shia Muslims, mostly living in the oil-rich areas of the Eastern Province where Qatif is located.
+An estimated 14% to 15% of the approximately 16 million natives of Saudi Arabia are Shia Muslim.
+Most Shia Muslims live in the oil-rich areas of the Eastern Province that Qatif is located in.
 The government of Saudi Arabia follows the strict Sunni Islamic "Wahhabi movement", which dominates religious institutions, courts and education of the kingdom and believes that Shia Muslims are not true Muslims; thus Shia have alleged severe discrimination in Saudi Arabia.
 According to a 2009 Human Rights Watch report, Shia citizens in Saudi Arabia "face systematic discrimination in religion, education, justice, and employment".
 The report alleged widespread discrimination against Saudi Shia, including restrictions in the state education system, where Shia students were forbidden from learning about their religion and told they were unbelievers by Sunni teachers.
 Judges often ban Shia witnesses during trials because of their faith and bar Shia from taking jobs in government ministries or the military.
 In the weekly sermons in the mosques, Shiites are regularly denounced as heretics and infidels.

-At the time of the incident, the Syrian civil war spawned the creation of ISIS, which also gained prominence in Iraq before spreading to other places in the region.
+At the time of the incident, the Syrian civil war spawned the creation of the Islamic State, which also gained prominence in Iraq before spreading to other places in the region.
 Saudi Arabia was also partaking in bombings during the Yemeni civil war.
 In November 2014, eight Shia worshippers were killed by gunmen during Ashura mourning at a shrine in the city of al-Ahsa.
 Jafar Al Shayeb, a member of the Qatif municipal council, says that sectarian tensions have already risen sharply as a result of the war Saudi Arabia's new King Salman is waging against the Houthis and that divisive rhetoric from Wahhabi preachers was increasing.
 He believes that the situation for Saudi Shia was about to get worse.

 Critics point out that the government has done nothing to address rising sectarian tensions in the country.
-The country is built on the Wahhabi creed of Islam, whose ideology shares many similarities with that of ISIS.
+The country is built on the Wahhabi creed of Islam, whose ideology shares many similarities with that of the Islamic State.
 Hours before the bombing, one imam in Riyadh was quoted as telling devout worshippers at the end of Friday prayers: "Allah, attack all the Shia everywhere; Allah, send them earthquakes; Allah, kill them all."